BrokenShell/Fortuna/README.md

 """ Mixed Anti-pattern """
 mixed_un_flat = RandomValue([1, 2, lambda: 3], flat=False) # this is not recommended.
 print(mixed_flat())  # will print 1, 2 or "Function <lambda at some_address>"
-# This pattern is not recommended because you wont know the nature of what you get back.
+# This pattern is not recommended because you won't know the nature of what you get back.
 # This is almost always not what you want, and it can give rise to messy logic in other areas of your code.
 ```